 • Birth defect

 • Eye injuries

 • Retinitis pigmentosa

 What can people do about low vision?

-Low vision specialists help people with low vision determine the type and degree of vision loss and recommend low vision aids. [hyperlink to about page] In our Community Low Vision Centers, the physicians work closely with our low vision technicians who teach people to use these devices at no charge.
+Low vision specialists help people with low vision determine the type and degree of vision loss and recommend low vision aids.
+About Us.
+In our Community Low Vision Centers, the physicians work closely with our low vision technicians who teach people to use these devices at no charge.